Home / Emergency Information

 Prepare your kit today so you can evacuate as soon as there is an Evacuation Order.
 Your kit might include (but not limited to):

-The Splatsin Community Centre at 5767 Old Vernon Road will serve as the check-in/registration centre.
+The Splatsin Community Centre at 5767 Old Vernon Road will serve as the check-in/registration centre should conditions allow.
 Checking is important to ensure all community members are safe and accounted for.
-At this time community members will be directed to temporary housing and provided with necessities at the discretion of Splatsin.
+At this time, community members will be directed to temporary housing and provided with necessities at the discretion of Splatsin.

 View and download the FireSmart Homeowner’s Manual here.